Truglut/FuzzyChess/README.md

 ### As a Python Library

 You can import FuzzyChess modules directly into your own Python scripts to evaluate specific positions or utilize the explainability features.
-See `notebooks/board_evaluation/board_evaluation.ipynb` for an example use case.
+An example of its usage can be found in the following code block.
+See `notebooks/board_evaluation/board_evaluation.ipynb` for a more detailed example use case.

 ```python
 import chess